Gulag: Archival documents

-Between 1990 and 1992, the first precise statistical data on the Gulag based on the Gulag archives were published by Viktor Zemskov.
+Between 1990 and 1992, the first collection of precise statistical data on the Gulag based on the Gulag archives was published by Viktor Zemskov.
 These had been generally accepted by leading Western scholars, despite the fact that a number of inconsistencies were found in this statistics.
 Not all the conclusions drawn by Zemskov based on his data have been generally accepted.
 Thus, Sergei Maksudov alleged that although literary sources, for example the books of Lev Razgon or Aleksandr Solzhenitsyn, did not envisage the total number of the camps very well and markedly exaggerated their size.
 On the other hand, Viktor Zemskov, who published many documents by the NKVD and KGB, was far from understanding of the Gulag essence and the nature of socio-political processes in the country.
 He added that without distinguishing the degree of accuracy and reliability of certain figures, without making a critical analysis of sources, without comparing new data with already known information, Zemskov absolutizes the published materials by presenting them as the ultimate truth.
 As a result, Maksudov charges that Zemskov's attempts to make generalized statements with reference to a particular document, as a rule, do not hold water.